CelestialOkamii/CS-312/Projects/Project_Backtracking/backtracking-project-report.md

 Because the number of tasks isn't too big and time isn't an issue it makes sense to choose either bssf or backtracking.
-If I had to choose one, I'd use backtracking because my boss wants the best possible solution and while bssf is likely to find a good or even the best solution, I know that I will be gaurenteed to find the best solution using backtracking which is what matters most in this scenario.
+If I had to choose one, I'd use backtracking because my boss wants the best possible solution and while bssf is likely to find a good or even the best solution, I know that I will be gaunted to find the best solution using backtracking which is what matters most in this scenario.

 ## Stretch 1